Harvey and Irma walloped what would have been a strong jobs gain.

 The Department of Labor says more than 11 million workers live in the affected areas, representing nearly 8 percent of the country’s jobs.
 Restaurants, which had been adding an average of 24,000 jobs per month, lost 105,000 in September.

-“We knew that the hurricanes were going to affect non-farm payrolls to a certain extent,” said Dan North, chief economist at Euler Hermes North America.
-“We’ll expect to see a bump back for the next couple of months,” he predicted, a function of people going back to work in affected areas, an expected increase in demand in some fields like construction, and later revisions by the BLS of its data.
+“We knew that the hurricanes were going to affect nonfarm payrolls to a certain extent,” said Dan North, chief economist at Euler Hermes North America.
+“We’ll expect to see a bump back for the next couple of months,” he predicted, a function of people going back to work in affected areas, an expected increase in demand in some fields like construction and later revisions by the Bureau of Labor Statistics of its data.

 Related: Hurricanes Harvey and Irma Wiped Out 33,000 Jobs Last Month

-This month’s revision of July and August employment numbers trimmed the total number of gains by 38,000 jobs over the two months, with an upward revision in August unable to cancel out a larger downward revision for July.
+This month’s revision of July and August employment numbers trimmed the total number of jobs gained by 38,000 over the two months, with an upward revision in August unable to cancel out a larger downward revision for July.

-Even a surprisingly high wage growth figure could have been impacted by the storms, labor market experts said.
+Even a surprisingly high wage growth figure could have been affected by the storms, labor market experts said.

 “To see average hourly earnings up 2.9 percent certainly is welcome news indeed,” said Mark Hamrick, Bankrate.com’s senior economic analyst, but he added that the storms might be responsible for distorting the data.